ublue-os/website/docs/images/bazzite/FAQ.md

 ### AppImage

 AppImages can be installed by downloading any file with an `.AppImage` extension.
-These are usually found on a project's website, [Appimage Hub](https://www.appimagehub.com/) or if you install [Appimage Pool.](https://flathub.org/apps/io.github.prateekmedia.appimagepool)  Then giving the AppImage application executable permssions in the file's properties to run.
+These are usually found on a project's website, [Appimage Hub](https://www.appimagehub.com/) or if you install [Appimage Pool](https://flathub.org/apps/io.github.prateekmedia.appimagepool).
+Then giving the AppImage application executable permssions in the file's properties to run.

+Note that AppImages are not supported in other Universal Blue images.

 ### Distrobox